-First, go the details of your VPS in vpsAdmin and turn on the following options:
+Go to the details of your VPS in vpsAdmin and turn on the following features:

 Install the required packages (ip6tables is optional):

 apk update apk add qemu-system-x86_64 qemu-openrc qemu-img bridge iptables ip6tables

 Configure the bridge for Qemu/KVM virtual machines – create the /etc/network/interfaces.tail file (of course, you can choose any IP address from your private range):

 auto br0 iface br0 inet static pre-up brctl addbr br0 address 172.17.1.1 netmask 255.255.255.0 post-down brctl delbr br0

 Since OpenVZ rewrites the /etc/network/interfaces file rather clumsily (this is also why we add the configuration of the bridge to interfaces.tail), it is safest to restart the container at this point.